davhunt/instruments/demo/readme.md

 ## Demographics

-This repo contains modifiable (.docx) and PDF versions of demographics questionnaires used by the NDCLab.
+This repo contains modifiable (.docx) and PDF versions of demographics questionnaires used by the NDCLab, along with the REDCap import .zip.

 ### 2021-09
 The following were added in this revision: